 Baby should also be able to hold herself up unassisted while sitting in the highchair.
-The American Academy of Pediatrics recommends breast milk be the sole food until 6 months; many little ones show signs of readiness for some solids somewhere between 4 and 6 months.
+The American Academy of Pediatrics recommends breast milk be the sole food for the first six months; many little ones show signs of readiness for some solids somewhere between 4 and 6 months old.
 Talk to you doctor to decide when your little one is ready.

 3. She’s big enough

 From the AAP: “As a rough rule of thumb, babies are big enough to tackle solid foods right around the time when they double their birth weight and reach a minimum of about 13 pounds”

 The first attempts at solids aren’t about satisfying hunger—it will take baby a long time to learn that’s what food is for—so try not to have them taste foods on an empty stomach since they will likely get grumpy, frustrated and fussy.
 Try a feeding session after nursing or giving a bottle, or at a time when they are alert and happy.

 While rice cereal was the standard first food for years, many experts now say that for most babies, it doesn’t really matter what food you give first.